Gardening makes people happy. It brings joy. And now science proves it.

 - You can inhale it by walking through the woods, gardening, or playing outside.

 - Tests indicate the bacterium eases depression, anxiety, and inflammation.

 The original research citation: University of Bristol

-What I find amusing are the reactions and comments under articles about the study.
+What I find amusing is the reactions and comments under articles about the study.
 “Eew!
 Gross!” people write – as if their bodies are completely sterile areas.

 Unless you’ve been living under a rock, you know that your body is teeming with bacteria.
 It colonizes your skin, your organs, your intestines.
 Without it, you would die.
 Yes, you read that right.
-Some bacteria helps you digest your food; others keeps you healthy!
+Some bacteria help you digest your food; others keep you healthy!